wizyoung/YOLOv3_TensorFlow/README.md

 The COCO dataset anchors offered by YOLO's author is placed at `./data/yolo_anchors.txt`, you can use that one too.

-**NOTE: The yolo anchors computed by the kmeans script is on the original image scale.
-You may need to resize the anchors to your target training image size before training and write them to the anchors txt file.
-Then you should not modify the anchors later.**
+The yolo anchors computed by the kmeans script is on the resized image scale.
+The default resize method is the letterbox resize, i.e., keep the original aspect ratio in the resized image.

 #### 7.2 Training